Educational Preparation for Travel Health Nursing

-Travel health nursing is often regarded as "just about vaccinations."
-Immunizations are important, but only one of many risk reduction methods utilized to protect the health and safety of travelers- whether they travel nationally or internationally.
+Travel health nursing is often regarded by the public and some health professionals as "just about vaccinations."
+Immunizations are important, but only one of many risk management strategies utilized to protect the health and safety of travelers – whether they travel domestically or internationally.
+Over the years the role of the travel health nurse has evolved into one with specialized knowledge and significant professional autonomy.

 Entry into Practice